meco-group/fatrop/README.md

 ## Disclaimer

 At this moment the easiest way to get specify fatrop problems is by using the [rockit](https://gitlab.kuleuven.be/meco-software/rockit) interface.
 See [Install rockit with Fatropy interface](#install-rockit-with-fatropy-interface) for installation instructions.
 The fatrop-rockit-plugin is not very stable yet, and still under development.
 Apart form the rockit interface, we are working on a ocp specification framework, especially developed for specifying fatrop problems.
+An example is available in the **specification** branch, spectrop/example.cpp.
 <!-- Release is expected end of August 2023. -->

 # Installation instructions